 A) Purposes and Goals of Rankings

 1. Assessment of higher education (processes, and outputs) in the Web.
 The Web indicators and we are already publishing comparative analysis with similar initiatives.
 But the current objective of the Ranking is to promote Web publication by Hospitals, evaluating the commitment to the electronic distribution of these organizations and to fight a very concerning academic digital divide which is evident even among world Hospitals from developed countries.
-However, even when we do not intend to assess hospital performance solely on the basis of their web output, Ranking Web is measuring a wider range of activities than the current generation of bibliometric indicators that focuses only in the activities of scientific elite.
+However, even when we do not intend to assess hospital performance solely on the basis of their web output, Ranking Web is measuring a wider range of activities than the current generation of bibliometric indicators that focuses only in the activities of scientific elite.2.
+Ranking purpose and target groups.
+This Ranking is measuring the volume, visibility and impact of the web pages published by Hospitals, with special emphasis in the scientific output (referred papers, conference contributions, pre-prints, monographs, thesis, reports, …) but also taking into account other materials (courseware, seminars or workshops documentation, digital libraries, databases, multimedia, personal pages, …) and the general information on the institution, their departments, research groups or supporting services and people working or attending courses.

 There is a direct target group for the Ranking which are the hospital authorities.
 If the web performance of an institution is below the expected position according to their academic excellence, they should reconsider their web policy, promoting substantial increases in the volume and quality of their electronic publications.

-3. Diversity of institutions: Missions and goals of the institutions.
+Hospital members are indirect target groups as we expect that in a near future the web information could be as important as other bibliometric and scientometric indicators for the evaluation of the scientific performance of scholars and their research groups.3.
+Diversity of institutions: Missions and goals of the institutions.
 Quality measures for research-oriented institutions, for example, are quite different from those that are appropriate for institutions that provide broad access to underserved communities.
 Institutions that are being ranked and the experts that inform the ranking process should be consulted often.

 4. Information sources and interpretation of the data provided.
 Access to the Web information is done mainly through search engines.
 These intermediaries are free, universal, and very powerful even when considering their shortcomings (coverage limitations and biases, lack of transparency, commercial secrets and strategies, irregular behaviour).
 Search engines are key for measuring visibility and impact of hospitals’ websites.

-5. Linguistic, cultural, economic, and historical contexts.
+There are a limited number of sources that can be useful for webometric purposes: 7 general search engines (Google*, Yahoo Search*, Live (MSN) Search*, Exalead*, Ask (Teoma), Gigablast and Alexa) and 2 specialised scientific databases (Google Scholar* and Live Academic).
+All of them have very large (huge) independent databases, but due to the availability of their data collection procedures (APIs), only those marked with asterisk are used in compiling the Ranking.5.
+Linguistic, cultural, economic, and historical contexts.
 The project intends to have true global coverage, not narrowing the analysis to a few hundreds of institutions (world-class Hospitals) but including as many organizations as possible.
 The only requirement in our international rankings is having an autonomous web presence with an independent web domain.
 This approach allows a larger number of institutions to monitor their current ranking and the evolution of this position after adopting specific policies and initiatives.
 Hospitals in developing countries have the opportunity to know precisely the indicators' threshold that marks the limit of the elite.

 Current identified biases of the Ranking includes the traditional linguistic one (more than half of the internet users are English-speaking people), and a new disciplinary one (technology instead of biomedicine is at the moment the hot topic) Since in most cases the infrastructure (web space) and the connectivity to the Internet already exits , the economic factor is not considered a major limitation (at least for the 1.000 Top Hospitals).